Lonitch/Lonitch.github.io/_posts/2020-05-18-Bravais-lattice-Bloch-theorem.md

 Q.E.D.

 ### Proof using translational operators
-The proof in this section is prepared for those who knows something about quantum-mechanical operators and their embeddied symmetries, more specifically, translation operators and their commutation rules with Hamiltonian.
+The proof in this section is prepared for those who know something about quantum-mechanical operators and their embeddied symmetries, more specifically, translation operators and their commutation rules with Hamiltonian.
 Let's start with a free electron, whose Hamiltonian is just its kinetic energy:

 $$
 H_0=\hbar^2\frac{\mathbf{P}^2}{2m} \tag{29}